namdinator/Namdinator_bash/README.md

 I have included a test set consisting of a PDB file (3JD8.pdb) and the corresponding EM map (emd_6644.mrc), to easily test if Namdinator is working etc.

 ----------------------------------
 All the untested/work in progress versions are placed in their own folder, please dont use any of these as they have not been tested thoroughly.
-Only use the version that is placed in the main folder called Namdinator_current.sh.
+Only use the version that is placed in the main folder and called Namdinator_Generic.sh.

+The generic version is optimized for running on a more generic setup and not using the module loads or paths that are unique to  our local setup.
+CSB users should instead use Namdinator_current.sh version as that is made for our setup only.

 Notes on some the untested versions can be found below, but it is not updated often: